Cardwell Visitor & Heritage Centre - located at the historic Bush Telegraph

 Exhibits give an insight into the workings of a telegraph station, the development of communications such as telegraph, road and rail, and the role of local government, police and judicial systems in early North Queensland.

 Friendly and knowledgeable staff can guide visitors through the museum and relay local stories and interesting facts.
-The museum is also set up for self-guided tours.
+The museum is also set up for self-guided tours and provides visitor information.

 Interactive Displays & Activities